Santander Logo

 Santander Logo History

-Behind the modern appearance of the banking group lies a multitude of rebranding.
-It changed several names and logos before becoming Santander, which is now known as the largest bank in Spain.
+Behind the modern appearance of the banking group lies a multitude of rebrandings.
+It has changed several names and logos before transforming into Santander, which is now known as the largest bank in Spain.

-Then the financial and credit company became known as Banco Santander.
-This was reflected in his trademark: the 1986-1989 version contained the phrase “Banco Santander” (right) and a flat oval with a stylized blue flame (left).
-In 1989-1999. the graphics were red.
+After that, the financial and credit company was renamed Banco Santander.
+This was reflected in its trademark: the 1986-1989 version contained the phrase “Banco Santander” (right) and a flat oval with a stylized blue flame (left).
+In 1989-1999, the graphics were red.

-As the third-largest Spanish bank Banco Central Hispano belongs to the Grupo Santander group, its logos are also considered part of Santander’s historical past.
-When it was called Banco Central, there were at least five of them.
-Banco Hispano Americano has three.
+As the third-largest Spanish bank, Banco Central Hispano is part of Grupo Santander; its logos are also considered part of Santander’s historical past.
+When the bank was named Banco Central, there were at least five of them.
+Banco Hispano Americano had three.

-And Banco Central Hispano itself, after their unification, has only one emblem with the inscription “Central Hispano,” a blue square and a spiral-shaped yellow figure.
+Banco Central Hispano itself had only one emblem left after their merger, with the inscription “Central Hispano” – a blue square and a yellow spiral figure.
 It was used from 1991 to 1999.
-The bank then merged with Banco Santander and founded Banco Santander Central Hispano.
+Then, the bank merged with Banco Santander and founded Banco Santander Central Hispano.

-The newly formed group had two logos, and the second (2001-2007) became the basis for a modern trademark.
-It contained a white inscription “Santander Central Hispano” and a circle with a swirl of fire within a red rectangle.
+The newly formed group had two logos, and the second one (2001-2007) laid the foundation for the modern trademark.
+It contained a white inscription, “Santander Central Hispano,” and a circle with a fiery swirl inside a red rectangle.

 After the name change in 2007, Santander removed the words “Central Hispano” from the emblem, leaving everything else unchanged.
-The next redesign took place in 2018: the organization changed the font, made the background white, and presented the main elements in red.
+The next redesign happened in 2018: the organization changed the font, made the background white, and presented the main elements in red.

 What is Santander?

-There are at least two companies with this name: the group of financial and credit institutions Grupo Santander and its Banco Santander structure.
-The main organization is based in Spain but is represented far beyond the borders of this country: primarily in the USA, Latin America, and the UK.
-Its history dates back to 1857.
+There are at least two companies with this name: the financial and credit institution group Grupo Santander and its structure, Banco Santander.
+The main organization is based in Spain but is represented far beyond this country, primarily in the USA, Latin America, and the United Kingdom.
+The company’s history dates back to 1857.

 1857 – 1949